red-axe/am-editor/docs/plugin/tutorials-list.md

 if (activeBlocks) {
 	//Create a marker node at the cursor const selection = range.createSelection();
-	//Determine whether it belongs to the custom list node of the current plug-in type if (list.isSpecifiedType(activeBlocks, 'ul', 'checkbox')) {
+	//Determine whether it belongs to the custom list node of the current plugin type if (list.isSpecifiedType(activeBlocks, 'ul', 'checkbox')) {
 		//Remove package
 		list.unwrap(activeBlocks);